 (If you’re interested with the theme I am using, it is Shades of Purple by Ahmad Awais)

-⚡ A professional theme with hand-picked & bold shades of purple 🦄 to go along with your VS Code.
-Reviewed by several designers and 65+ versions released to keep it updated.
-One of the best VSCode themes on VS Code Marketplace.
+🦄 A professional theme suite with hand-picked & bold shades of purple for your VS Code editor and terminal apps.
+One of the excellent most downloaded and top rated VSCode Themes on the marketplace.
 Part of VSCode.pro course.

 Building up scripts to run common tasks is a way to automate needing to write complicated commands into one-line statements.